snsunx/fd-greens/README.md

-# Quantum Computation of Frequency-Domain Green's Functions
+# fd-greens: Quantum Computation of Frequency-Domain Green's Functions and Response Functions

 This project implements a quantum algorithm based on [linear combination of unitaries][1] to compute frequency-domain [Green's functions][2] and [response functions][3].
 The experiments are